Direct Access for Answers to Conjunctive Queries with Aggregation: Introduction

 \section{Introduction}

 Consider a query $Q$ that may have a large number of answers, say cubic in the number of tuples of the input database $D$.
 By answering $Q$ via \e{direct access}, we avoid the materialization of the list of answers, and instead, construct a compact data structure $S$ that supports random access: given an index $i$, retrieve the $i$th answer.
-Hence, direct-access evaluation for a query $Q$ consists of two algorithms, one for the structure construction (with the input $D$), called \e{preprocessing}, and one for fast access to the answers (with the input $S$ and $i$).
+Hence, direct access evaluation for a query $Q$ consists of two algorithms, one for the structure construction (with the input $D$), called \e{preprocessing}, and one for fast access to the answers (with the input $S$ and $i$).
 This task is nontrivial when $S$ is considerably cheaper to construct than $Q(D)$.
-The typical requirement is linear or quasi-linear time to construct $S$, and logarithmic time per access.
+Similarly to past work on direct access~\cite{carmeli2023tractable}, we adopt the tractability requirement of linear or quasi-linear time to construct $S$, and logarithmic time per access.
+Hence, up to a poly-logarithmic factor, the required construction time is what it takes to read the database (i.e., linear time), and the access time is constant.
 The structure $S$ can be viewed as a compact representation of $Q(D)$, in the general sense of Factorized Databases~\cite{DBLP:journals/sigmod/OlteanuS16}, since its size is necessarily quasi-linear and it provides fast access.